Book 1 in the Fae Touched Series

 It was another mistake.

-The commander’s eyes glinted more yellow than brown under the harsh lights of the boutique, his attention squarely on her instead of the young shifter by the door.
+The commander’s irises glinted more yellow than brown under the harsh lights of the boutique, his attention squarely on Abby instead of the young shifter by the door.
 His penetrating gaze bore into hers as he brought his knuckles to his nose and sniffed.

 Abby turned and bolted.